-“Unlike the others, Deborah had already finished her secondary school; she did not make her papers and returned to rewrite her WASCE as and when she was taken.
+“Unlike the others, Deborah had already finished her secondary school; she did not make her papers and returned to rewrite her WASCE when she was taken.

 “She just got married two weeks before returning for her papers and they took her, her husband has remarried now.
 They abducted her with pregnancy and she had my grandchild there but I’m just grateful to God and the government for returning my daughter and grandchild to me safely.
 Words cannot describe how I feel at the moment.”